dougbinks/enkiTS/README.md

    enkiTaskSet* pTask;
    g_pTS = enkiNewTaskScheduler();

-   // create a task, can re-use this to get allocation occuring on startup pTask	= enkiCreateTaskSet( g_pTS, ParalleTaskSetFunc );
+   // create a task, can re-use this to get allocation occurring on startup pTask	= enkiCreateTaskSet( g_pTS, ParalleTaskSetFunc );

    enkiAddTaskSetToPipe( g_pTS, pTask, NULL, 1); // NULL args, setsize of 1

    // wait for task set (running tasks if they exist) - since we've just added it and it has no range we'll likely run it. enkiWaitForTaskSet( g_pTS, pTask );

+    enkiDeleteTaskSet( pTask );

    return 0;
 }
 ```